japanistry.com

 In university I was a distinguished student [but now is different].

-This year I won’t go abroad [but I might go somewhere within Japan].
+I won’t go overseas this year [but I might travel domestically].

 Because of its ability to contrast and compare, は can sometimes take the place of the object particle.